Support Foresters, Farmers, and Ranchers Using Responsible, Climate-Friendly Land Practices

 Background

-The gold standard of regenerative farming practices is managed grazing (also called intensive rotational grazing), in which ruminants like cattle, sheep, or goats graze on a rotation of perennial grasses.
+The gold standard of regenerative farming practices is managed grazing (also called intensive rotational grazing), in which ruminants like bison, cattle, sheep, or goats graze on a rotation of perennial grasses.
 The practice sequesters carbon, builds soil health and moisture absorption, and reduces fuels in fire-prone regions.
-Pasture-based livestock farms and ranches also offer an array of beneficial environmental services and contribute to the rural economy by providing healthy food for the local community.
+Pasture-based livestock farms and ranches also offer an array of beneficial environmental services and can contribute to the rural economy by providing healthy food for the local community.
 There is a wide range of policy options to promote healthy soils and climate-friendly farm practices in ways that will work in any political environment, and managed grazing should be incentivized and prioritized whenever possible.

 Read more

-State Policy Priorities
+Policy Priorities

-• Incentivize healthy soils.
+• State: Incentivize healthy soils and conservation stewardship

-• Prioritize managed grazing.
+• State: Prioritize managed grazing.

-• Protect state forests.
+• State: Protect state forests.

 State Examples